 Stickley was born in May of ’07.
 She was separated from her mother by a dog at the age of two weeks.
 The dog’s owner thought she might be injured and brought her to the Wild Center.
 She was bottle fed here for two months with the intent of releasing her back into the wild.
 However, after talking to many friends and guests we realized that porcupines are often misunderstood and sometimes even mistreated both in the Adirondacks and elsewhere.
 The Wild Center decided to keep Stickley as an ambassador for her species to better inform the general public of the importance and value of porcupines in the Adirondacks.

-Our currently unnamed albino porcupine arrived at The Wild Center in Fall 2020 after being live-trapped as a nuisance animal – porcupines can damage livelihoods when they discover the all-you-can-eat buffet of an apple orchard.
+Bianca the albino porcupine arrived at The Wild Center in Fall 2020 after being live-trapped as a nuisance animal – porcupines can damage livelihoods when they discover the all-you-can-eat buffet of an apple orchard.
 The farmer noticed that she was injured and she was brought to The Wild Center for treatment.

 When we gave her a closer look, we realized the injury was serious enough that it required amputation of one of her hind legs.
 This, combined with her rare coloration made the porcupine unlikely to survive in the wild, so she joined The Wild Center team as one of our ambassador animals.
 Watch Wild Center Curator, Leah Valerio, introduce our newest animal ambassador.

 You can see these dexterous animals all day at the Animal Viewing Window or during a scheduled Creature Feature.

 The Wild Center is home to several species of birds including American kestrels, a blue jay, Eastern screech owl, wood ducks, as well as turtles (wood turtles, painted turtles, snapping turtles), amphibians (wood frog, gray tree grog, American toad, Eastern newt, common mudpuppy), and snakes.